tlswg/tls13-spec/draft-ietf-tls-tls13.md

 * A secret value
-* A phase value indicating the phase of the protocol the keys are being generated for.
+* A phase value indicating the phase of the protocol the keys are being generated for
 * A purpose value indicating the specific value being generated
-* The length of the key.
+* The length of the key

 The keying material is computed using: